 With Tailwind, every CSS class is generated without any additional specificity, that means that you no longer need to maintain specific rules, and when you need to edit some CSS you do not risk breaking anything else in your design since everything is decoupled in small utilities.

-The fact that you do not need to ask yourself if changing this one “small line of CSS” is going to break anything else that you didn’t even know existed is just pure joy đŸ«¶.
+The fact that you do not need to ask yourself if changing this one “small line of CSS” is going to break anything else that you didn’t even know existed is just pure joy 🫶.

 Final words

 I really think I could not go back to writing “normal CSS” as Tailwind just made my workflow so much faster and easier.
-Although
+Although… I am very interested to look into UnoCSS to see what it has to offer.

 On that note, I hope I managed to get my thoughts across ! 😉